 GOAL: Respond to a chosen media text (such as a TV show, a movie or a news story) using a key concept and appropriate theoretical framework from the course readings.
 PRODUCT: Oral and Written Piece FORMAT: In this presentation task you will apply a key concept and theoretical framework to your chosen text (such as a TV show, a movie or a news story).
 A separate written presentation outline and list of references will be submitted via Turnitin.
 Additional information, will be provided in workshops and on Canvas.
 Presentations will be delivered in class in weeks 7, 8 and 9.
 CRITERIA: No. Learning Outcome assessed 1 Accurate application of a key definition and concept to the text.
 1 2 Depth of analysis of the media text.
-2 3 Cohesive, logical reasoning 23 4 Appropriate selection and application of medium for communication of presentation content 234 5 Strength of oral presentation 4 GENERIC SKILLS: Communication, Organisation, Information literacy

-All - Assessment Task 3a: Draft outline of task 3, creative and written piece

-GOAL: In order to support your preparations for task 3 this task requires you to write a draft outline of your research sources you will use for task 3. key arguments and the PRODUCT: Plan FORMAT: A written one page document.
-Additional information, will be provided in workshops and on Canvas.
-CRITERIA: No. Learning Outcome assessed 1 A range of research resources identified that are relevant to your chosen media industry 4 2 Inclusion of possible arguments about the impacts of digitisation on your chosen media industry 2 3 Preliminary structure or outline included 4 GENERIC SKILLS: Communication, Organisation, Information literacy
+2 3 Cohesive, logical reasoning 23 Appropriate selection and application of medium for communication of presentation content 234 5 Strength of oral presentation 4 GENERIC SKILLS: Communication, Organisation, Information literacy All - Assessi ment Task 3a: Draft outline of task 3 GOAL: In order to support your preparations for task 3 this task requires you to write a draft outline of your research sources you will use for task 3. key arguments and the PRODUCT: Plan FORMAT: A written one page document.
+Additional information, will be provided in workshops and on Canva S. CRITERIA: No. Learning Outcome assessed 1 A range of research resources identified that are relevant to your chosen media industry 4 2 Inclusion of possible arguments about the impacts of digitisation on your chosen media industry 2 3 Preliminary structure or outline included 4 GENERIC Communication, Organisation, Information literacy

-All - Assessment Task 3b: Video and written piece
+All - Assessment Task 3b: Essay

 GOAL: To allow you to apply your understanding of the impacts of digitisation and globalisation to your chosen media industry, its creative practices and the texts that are produced for audiences.
-PRODUCT: Artefact - Creative, and Written Piece FORMAT: An individual creative work (for example a video) OR an extended essay.
-Your selected means of communication we you to show how digitisation and globalisation are affecting your chosen media industry, its creative practices and that are produced.
-Your work must be grounded in relevant scholarly research with a minimum of SIX academic sour included in the written document.
+PRODUCT: Essay FORMAT: 1500 word essay on how the forces of change are affecting your chosen media industry.
+Your work must be grounded in relevant scholarly and industry research with a minimum of SIX academic sources included in the written document.
 You should use the Harvard referencing system.
-See Canvas for more information the requirements of this task.
-CRITERIA: No. Learning Outcome assessed 1 Demonstrated knowledge about key issues facing the media and communication industries.
-1 2 Well-structured, analytical arguments 23 3 Use of appropriate sources and research (at least six academic sources) 234 4 Compelling video presentation (if applicable) 34 5 Written component accurately formatted and referenced.
+See Canvas for more information about the requirements of this task.
+CRITERIA: No. Learning Outcome assessed Demonstrated knowledge about key issues facing the media and communication industries.
+1 2 Well-structured, analytical arguments 23 3 Use of appropriate sources and research (at least six academic sources) 234 4 Compelling video presentation (if applicable) 3 4 5 Written component accurately formatted and referenced.
 4 GENERIC SKILLS: Communication, Problem solving, Organisation, Information literacy